5 Signs Your 1-Year Old May Be Autistic

 3) Lack of eye contact at 12 months

 At 12 months, autistic babies may avoid eye contact or have difficulty making eye contact.
 This can be one of the earliest signs of autism.
-If your baby isn’t making eye contact, you must talk to your doctor.
+You must talk to your doctor if your baby isn’t making eye contact.
 They will do a developmental assessment and ensure no other reasons for this behavior, such as something in their environment or a problem with their vision.
 You should also keep track of any other symptoms so you can report them to your doctor at your next appointment.

 4) Unusual sensory behaviors

 One of the most common signs of autism in young children is unusual sensory behaviors.
 This can manifest in several ways, such as being overly sensitive to specific sounds or textures or needing constant movement.
-If you notice your child exhibiting any of these behaviors, it’s worth seeking a professional opinion.
+If you notice your child exhibiting these behaviors, seeking a professional opinion is worth it.
 Many other conditions could be causing these same symptoms, so a diagnosis from an expert will be necessary.

 5) Not responding to their name by 14 months

-If you call your child’s name and they don’t respond, it could signify that they’re autistic.
-Try contacting their name from different distances and in different tones to see if they react.
+When you call your child’s name and they don’t respond, it could signify that they’re autistic.
+Try calling their names from different distances and tones to see if they react.
 If they still don’t respond, it could be cause for concern.
 Observe the rest of their behavior to determine whether or not there are other signs of autism.
 Does your child have repetitive movements?
 Do they have difficulty maintaining eye contact?
 Do they avoid physical contact with others?
 These may also be indications of autism.

 About 101Autism.com